-Current certificates and approvals that are available for the product can be selected via the Product Configurator at www.endress.com:
+Current certificates and approvals for the product are available at www.endress.com on the relevant product page:

 - 1. Select the product using the filters and search field.

 - 2. Open the product page.

-- 3. Select Configuration.
+- 3. Select Downloads.

 CE mark

 The device meets the legal requirements of the applicable EU Directives.
 These are listed in the corresponding EU Declaration of Conformity along with the standards applied.